 Undergraduate Degree: Western Oregon University - Bachelor in Arts, Interdisciplinary Studies-Education and Mathematics

-Card making and other crafts, playing board games and card games, reading, watching movies, quilting
+Playing board games and card games, creating greeting cards, paper-crafting, writing, reading watching movies, quilting

 How do you help students who are struggling with reading comprehension?